 The Center provides program activities to individuals and schools, rents its facilities to individuals or other organizations, and sells merchandise in its gift shop.
 These activities are deemed to be exchange transactions and provide a fixed fee for services that is paid either at the time of the activity or in advance of the activity.
 In either case, these activities have performance obligations satisfied at a point in time when the activity is held.
 Program fees do not give rise to variable consideration such as rebates that would otherwise decrease the transaction price.
 For programs and rentals where the deposit is received in advance of the date it occurs, deferred revenue is recorded.
-The balance of deferred revenue is \$216,967 at June 30, 2023.
+The balance of deferred revenue is \$282,134 and \$216,967 at June 30, 2024 and 2023, respectively.